What is the New York University Abu Dhabi (NYUAD) Hackathon?

-When and where will the NYUAD Hackathon happen?
+When and where will the NYUAD Hackathon take place?

-The NYUAD Hackathon is a 3-day event that will be held in person at NYUAD’s Conference Center from March 30, 2022 to April 1, 2022 (Arriving March 29, 2022 and leaving April 2, 2022).
-Please note that we will hold a required online intensive workshops and talks offered throughout March prior to the event on Quantum Computing.
+The NYUAD Hackathon is a 3-day event that will be held in person at NYUAD’s Conference Center from April 27, 2023 to April 30, 2023 (Arriving April 26, 2023 and leaving May 1, 2023).
+Please note that we will hold required online intensive workshops and talks on Quantum Computing throughout April, prior to the hackathon.
 All active sessions will take place at 8PM UAE time.
+Kindly note that you will also be required to complete a full month virtual course curated by QWorld and tailored specifically to the NYUAD hackathon.
+The course will be self-paced and will take place in March.

 For more details on the event’s program, please visit this website.

-Do I have to pay to participate at the NYUAD Hackathon?
+Do I have to pay to participate in the NYUAD Hackathon?

 No, NYUAD plans to arrange and cover the cost of visa, travel (economy ticket), food, hotel (2 people per room), and transportation.